Skip to content

 • Spare parts kit, instruction manual, setup, training, safety gear, & tech support

-3D concrete printers range in weight from about 7,500 lbs. for X-Hab 3D’s mobile robotic arm-style printer, to more than 40,000 lbs. for Black Buffalo’s NexCon printer.
-X-Hab 3D’s mobile 3D printer fits on a flatbed trailer or in a 20 ft. shipping container.
+3D concrete printers range in weight from about 12,500 lbs. for X-Hab 3D’s mobile robotic arm-style printer, to more than 40,000 lbs. for Black Buffalo’s NexCon printer.
+X-Hab 3D’s mobile 3D printer along with mixer, pump and silo fits on a flatbed trailer or in a 20 ft. shipping container.

 Building with 3D concrete requires a system that carefully accounts for material stability, flow, and deformation.
 Poor results have historically been a byproduct of the printer manufacturer offering bare-bones training.

-X-Hab 3D purchases include a structured training program and 24/7 tech support.
-And because our system is integrated, it’s easy to monitor for issues on your own and adjust in real time.
+X-Hab 3D purchases include a comprehensive hands-on training program and 24/7 tech support.
+And because our system is integrated, it’s easy to monitor for issues on your own and to adjust in real time.

 The Printing Process